Ride2Raise 2014-15 Rider Handbook

 Leg shaving/waxing - It's an amusing topic but there are also clear practical benefits of doing it.
 1 The leg is easier to massage, 2 the leg is easier to treat for cuts, grazes 3 there's less friction if/when you fall off ie hair on ground will pull the skin out.
 It's also true that hairy legs and lycra shorts just don't look right!
 Anyway, it's obviously not compulsory but we thought we'd address it all the same....

-With just one support vehicle, space will be tight so each rider is limited to one small case.
+Space will be tight so each rider is limited to one small case.
 Think airline hand luggage limits.